massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 The label doesn't make sense by itself:

-- The button label is a symbol.
-Screen readers announce the symbol.
+- For example, if the button label is a symbol, screen readers announce the symbol.

 ```
 <button